bkesterbyld/caring-amaranth/src/pages/general-enquiries.md

       ### Jobs

-      We're currnetly looking for an Elixir engineer that wants to get it on the ground floor of a stealth FinTech startup.
+      We're currently looking for an Elixir engineer that wants to get it on the ground floor of a stealth FinTech startup.
 It's a very unique opportunity with a proven, fun team.
     content_align: left
     form_position: right
     form_width: fifty